prabh13singh/MDC/README.md

 # MDC
-multiple data compression and encryption using iterative technniques Part 1
+4 bit Text data compression and encryption using iterative technniques